Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 Dimension 3: Commercial Model and Total Cost of Ownership (20–25%)

-Scoring criteria include cost predictability at the organisation's projected usage profile, the degree to which consumption-based components can be modelled with confidence, exit cost and data portability provisions, contract flexibility, and the completeness of what is included in the proposed tier versus what requires an upgrade.
+Scoring criteria include cost predictability at the organisation's projected usage profile, the degree to which consumption-based components can be modelled with confidence, exit cost and data portability provisions, contract flexibility, and the completeness of what is included in the proposed tier versus what calls for an upgrade.

-A vendor with a low headline quote but significant exposure to consumption overruns, integration uplift, or lock-in should score lower than a vendor whose total cost of ownership is higher but more predictable and better protected.
+A vendor with a low headline quote but significant exposure to consumption overruns, integration uplift, or lock-in typically scores lower under this dimension than a vendor whose total cost of ownership is higher but more predictable and better protected.

 Dimension 4: Integration and Architecture Fit (15–20%)

-Integration and architecture fit assesses whether the platform connects to the organisation's existing systems in the required configuration, without significant custom development.
+Integration and architecture fit assesses whether the platform connects to the organisation's existing systems in the defined configuration, without significant custom development.

 Vendor assurances that integrations are available are not adequate evidence here.
 A technical architecture review or reference confirmation that the specific integration has been implemented in a comparable environment is the appropriate standard.